kawthar-boukahil-eng/Bibliometric-Analysis-of-Smart-Road-Emergency-Response-Integrating-IoV-Computing---AFROS-2024/README.md

 **Note**: The repository serves as a preview of the paper, showcasing the structure and key findings.
 Full access to the article is restricted.
 For more information or to request the complete document, please contact me.

 ## Why LaTeX and Overleaf?
-This project was developed using LaTeX on Overleaf, a cloud-based LaTeX editor ideal for academic publishing.
-LaTeX ensures precise formatting and references, while Overleaf simplifies collaboration and document compilation.
+This project was created using LaTeX on Overleaf, a cloud-based LaTeX editor widely used in academic and research settings.
+LaTeX ensures precise typesetting and formatting, which is essential for complex technical documents, while Overleaf facilitates seamless collaboration and efficient document management.

 ## Contact
 For full access or additional details, feel free to reach out at [kawthar.boukahil@univ-constantine2.dz].